dsii-2017-unirsm/dsii-2017-archive/taniasabatini/Casi studio/Monument.md

 **What is**

-Un’installazione artistica che mostra il numero di omicidi in tempo reale.
+Un’installazione artistica che mostra il numero di omicidi in tempo reale, rappresentando le morti, attraverso una serie di palline gialle.

 **How it works**